SWETHA09P/Sentiment-Detection-Analyzer/README.md

 ## Predominant Sentiment in Each Tweet🧠

 The tweets in the data source contain various texts, and we need to decide if they express a positive or negative sentiment.
 For each tweet in the input file, calculate the sentiment by summing the sentiment scores of each word in the tweet.
 For certain more frequent words, the scores are found in the `sentiment_scores.txt` file.
-For words that do not appear in the given list, the score will be considered 0.

-**Hint:**
-To read the tweets from the input file, you can use the [json module](https://docs.python.org/2/library/json.html).

 ---